apollographql/apollo-server/docs/source/federation/advanced-features.md

 }
 ```

 > Note that although the fields argument is parsed as a selection set, some restrictions apply to make the result suitable as a key.
-For example, fields shouldn't return lists.
+For example, fields shouldn't return unions or interfaces.

 ## Computed fields